Using Route Optimization to Reorder Calendar Events

 Parameter 2: Optimization Method

-- Always goes to the nearest unvisited location
+- Always moves to the closest unvisited location next

 Parameter 3: Optimization Goal